-Controlled laboratory tests in the NFPA 1971, NFPA 1992 (as contained in NFPA 1990) and CSA Z195 Standard "shall not be deemed as establishing performance levels for all situations to which personnel can be exposed".
+Controlled laboratory tests in the NFPA 1971/CSA Z195 Standard "shall not be deemed as establishing performance levels for all situations to which personnel can be exposed".
 You should always use extreme caution in any firefighting situation to avoid the risk of injuries.
-See NFPA 1971, NFPA 1990 and CSA Z195.
+See NFPA 1971.

-Protective properties in new Compliant Footwear will diminish as the product is worn and ages.
+Protective properties in a new Compliant Footwear will diminish as the product is worn and ages.
 To reduce the risk of injuries, you MUST follow the recommendations in this Guide for inspection and retirement of your Footwear to ensure that the Footwear is not used past its Useful Life.